Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: JUSTICE

-▣ "in burnt offerings" The Septuagint and possibly some variations of the Masoretic Text have "with iniquity" (same consonants).
+▣ "in burnt offerings" The Septuagint and possibly some variations of the Masoretic Text have "with iniquity" (same consonants, NRSV, Peshitta, NEB, REB).
 The UBS Text Project, p.
 156, gives the sacrificial phrase a B rating (some doubt).

 ▣ "I will. . .make an everlasting covenant with them" The children of Abraham continually broke the first covenant, as a reading of I and 2 Kings and I and 2 Chr. will show.
-Because of this, God finally allowed the Covenant to be terminated (His Spirit leaving the temple; Fall of Jerusalem).
+Because of this (i.e. Lev.
+26; Deut.
+28), God finally allowed the Covenant to be terminated (He left the temple, cf. Ezek.
+1; 8-10).
 The purpose of this termination was the beginning of a new covenant with even greater spiritual significance (cf. Jer.
 31:31-34; Ezek.
 36:22-36).
+This new covenant begins with the birth of Jesus.

 SPECIAL TOPIC: COVENANT